kantypas/BestPractices/docs/source/cctbx.rst

 allows scientists to follow the complete data analysis from start to finish, and make rapid decisions about their experiments.

-For experiments conducted at the LCLS light source, we use `psana
-<https://github.com/slac-lcls>`_ to access raw data and orchestrate parallel
-I/O. The LCLS provides a REST API which exposes the state of an experimental run (and data transfer) to external facilities.
-A run can be in one of the following states

-#.
-The run is ongoing and data is still being collected into xtc "streams".
-#.
-The run is completed and data is being transferred.
-#.
-The run is completed and data has been transferred to NERSC.

-*cctbx.xfel* monitors this API from NERSC or from LCLS.
-If it is running at LCLS, then it can commence with data analysis when the API returns state 2.
-If it is running at NERSC, then data the GUI presents the run for analysis only once the API returns state 3.

 *cctbx.xfel* can compose and submit jobscripts for a variety of job schedulers (Slurm, PBS, LFS, and SGE) and CCTBX parameter files.
 By comparing available data, user inputs, and the list of completed jobs (from the mySQL database